Lihanyiyi/AimLabs_social_robot/README.md

 3. **Random Elements**: The component fetches random elements for each trial, such as shapes and colors, from an external API.
 This data is stored in the `randomElt` state, and the user is required to identify the displayed element correctly.

-4. **Destruction Data**: During the trials, random distractions are introduced using QTrobot, such as yawning, sneezing, or singing.
+4. **Destraction Data**: During the trials, random distractions are introduced using QTrobot, such as yawning, sneezing, or singing.
 The application records the timing of these distractions for each trial, allowing researchers to analyze the impact of interruptions on users' responses and gaze behavior.

 All the recorded data, including raw gaze data, response time, random elements, and distraction data, is collected for each trial and can be analyzed after the experiment to gain insights into users' performance and behavior during the eye-tracking experiment.
 The raw gaze data is used to generate the heatmap, providing a visual representation of gaze concentration across all trials and helping to identify areas of interest and potential areas of improvement in the experimental design.